-The Most Alarming Thing Trump Said at CIA Event Regards Iraq: Juan Cole
+The Most Alarming Thing Donald Trump Said at CIA Event Regards Iraq

 |

-The Most Alarming Thing Trump Said at CIA Event Regards Iraq
+The Most Alarming Thing Donald Trump Said at CIA Event Regards Iraq

 Posted on Jan 23, 2017

-By Juan Cole
+By Juan Cole / Informed Comment

 Donald Trump has had a contentious relationship with the US intelligence community, in part over their conviction that the Russian Federation attempted to use cyber tradecraft to interfere in the US election on behalf of Trump.